Anti-Bribery for Sales · Module 2 of 2

 Find a smaller gesture that stays under the threshold.

 Iona has a point.
 Drop the rugby.
-Send Diana a £200 single ticket to a technical conference next week, a copy of an industry book, a hand-written note from Joe.
-Under the £250 threshold.
+Send Diana a £200 conference ticket, an industry book, a note from Joe.
+Under £250.
 Log it on the way out.
 Looks proportionate on the register.
-Reads to Diana exactly the way the £620 ticket reads, just smaller.
+Reads to Diana the same way the £620 ticket did, just smaller.

 Portrait of Iona Whitfield, CFO